Ballantynes: Early years

 Ballantynes traces its origins back to Dunstable House, Dunstable House was a millinery and drapery business that began in the front room of the Clarkson family residence on Cashel Street in 1854.
 Dunstable House was founded by Esther Clarkson and named after her hometown of Dunstable in the United Kingdom, the business began after Clarkson ordered a shipment of straw hats from her hometown and eventually expanded into drapery.
 A shop-building for Dunstable House was then built extending to the street front (the Clarkson residence was 40ft away from the street).
-Dunstable House was briefly known as T. Atkinson & Co. after David Clarkson's (husband of Esther) cousin Thomas Atkinson entered into the business with Esther and David.
+David Clarkson's (the husband of Esther) cousin Thomas Atkinson entered into the business with Esther and David in 1854 and Dunstable House was briefly known as T. Atkinson & Co.
+Atkinson dissolved the partnership on 1 January 1857.

 In 1863, Esther and David Clarkson sold the business to William Pratt, Pratt gained control of the business on 2 January 1864.
 Under Pratt the business expanded adding a two floor brick store building and stone store.
 (Note: A stone store is a small warehouse of stone.
 Dunstable House used its stone store for reserve stock.)
-In 1872, John Ballantyne purchased Dunstable House and by 1904 it was in the hands of Ballantyne's three sons Josiah, William, and Thorne.
-In 1883, a branch store opened in Timaru.
+In 1872, John Ballantyne purchased Dunstable House.

+Ballantynes opened a London buying office in 1875.

+In November 1883, the Timaru's Victoria House drapery was purchased by Ballantyne and rebranded to J. Ballantyne & Co. (though the store continued to be known internally as Victoria House, complementing Christchurch's Dunstable House).
+On 9 November 1883 it was announced that J. Ballantyne & Co. had been sold to Josiah Ballantyne, William Ballantyne, Thorne Ballantyne, Henry Pratt, Robert Dawson, David B. Bowie, and James R. Triggs.
+However, by 1904 only the Ballantyne family held stakes in the business.

-The store slowly added the J. Ballantyne & Co./Ballantynes nameplate in addition to Dunstable House, with the Ballantyne name becoming more prominent over time and by the 1920s the store was referred to as J. Ballantyne & Co./Ballantynes.
+The store slowly added the J. Ballantyne & Co./Ballantynes nameplate in addition to Dunstable House, with the Ballantyne name becoming more prominent over time and by the 1880s the store was referred to as J. Ballantyne & Co./Ballantynes.